-Stress isn’t tangible, it’s also not something you can touch or see, but you can learn to recognise its signs.
-Unfortunately, stress impacts relationships more than any of us will acknowledge or are aware.
+Stress isn’t something we can touch or see, but we can learn to recognise its signs.
+Unfortunately, stress impacts on relationships more than any of us will acknowledge or are aware.

-Because stress has become part of every day life, we’ve almost become immune to its warning signs and symptoms.
-It’s usually easier to see stress in other people, than it is for us to see and recognise it in ourselves.
-I constantly grew up around stress, so I was well aware what the signs were from a very early age and learned to deal with it.
+Because stress has become part of everyday life, we’ve almost become immune to its warning signs and symptoms.
+It’s easier to see stress in others than to recognise it in ourselves.
+I constantly grew up around stress, so I was well aware what the signs were from a very early age.

-When we learn to recognise our own stress, we will also recognise other people’s stress.
-Even when we manage and deal with our own stress, other people’s stress may affect us.
-It’s hard when others don’t recognise their own stress, but think we’re the catalyst of theirs.
-In today’s society that part of stress is commonplace.
-We all must recognise, own and deal with our own stress.
+When we learn to recognise our own stress, we will find it easier to recognise it when it emanates from other people.
+Even when we manage and deal with our own stress, other people’s stress can affect us.
+It’s hard when others don’t recognise their own stress but think we’re the catalyst of theirs.
+In today’s society that aspect of stress is commonplace.

-Stress will always show in verbal and non-verbal communication.
-It shows up in quarrels and arguments too.
-In some cases, stress if left undetected can make us feel disconnected from other people.
-Stress can also go on to create anger, frustration and may even cause depression and isolation in some people, who have predispositions.
+Stress will always show up in verbal and non-verbal communication, especially in quarrels and arguments.
+In some cases, when stress is left undetected, it can make us feel disconnected from others.
+Stress can also go on to create anger and may even cause depression and isolation in those who already have pre-dispositions.

-It’s important to recognise the signs and symptoms of stress, but equally important that we don’t carry other people’s stress.
+Finally, it’s important to recognise the signs and symptoms of stress in ourselves, but equally important that we don’t carry others’ stress.